By B.L. Freeborn © 2013, updated Nov. 2018

 We leave the oval and notice that the square and oval are connected via mound lined paths to the Octagon very similar to those we saw at Thornborough.
 Those were about 200 feet across.
 These are also 200 feet across.
 The path from the Oval is different in that its middle is raised perhaps to allow foot traffic while the ditch on each side is flooded ceremonially.

 Having arrived at the Octagon via the path we note that the paths form angles as they converge.
 They are depicted by each artist in a strikingly similar manner.
 Their angles and a bit of math is shown in the above image.
 We find a repeat of the number 56 and the reappearance of 584.
-The 140 we will see again shortly and it is twice 70 which we have seen before.
+The 140 is twice 70 which we have seen before.
 A new and simple number appears and that is an angle of 50 degrees.